olympum/olympum-draft/about.md

 header-img: "img/about-bg.jpg"
 ---

-I am a café dude, technology entrepreneur and wanna-be investor.
-I am driven by the technical prowess that creates new business opportunities.
-I currently work at Yahoo as a sr fellow, focusing in targeting personalized ads & content, especially for mobile.
+I am a café dude, a technology entrepreneur and a wanna-be triathlete age grouper.
+I am obsessed by technical prowess and creating new business opportunities driven by technology.
+I highly enjoy coding, and the mental state it drives.
+In fact, I don't think it's possible to remain a technologist without coding on a regular basis.

+I currently work at Yahoo as a Senior Fellow, focusing in computational advertising, search and recommender systems.

-I enjoy coding and I don't think it's possible to remain a technologist without coding.
-I started off with a Sinclair ZX81 my dad bought me for Christmas in 1982, right after its release.
-The Spectrum has a built-in BASIC interpreter and is able to generate a 16-colour palette and some degree of sound modulation.
-All in a grand 1024 bytes.
-The Spectrum was quite a novelty, but honestly quite boring otherwise.
-It would power up, show a black screen, then a copyright on a white background, and finally you would get a `$` prompt where to type `load` and start the tape.
-Loading a program would take anything between 3 and 5 minutes, and most frequently the load would fail right at the end of the tape - back to the white screen.
-Applications on the Spectrum were really not good at all.
-I got tired of playing the load-the-tape-to-reboot game and like many children of my age I decided to explore the assembler for the ZX80/ZX81 (copying verbatum endless pages of hex code from magazines!).
-Ah, fun!
-The ZX81 assembler had suddenly opened what I thought at the time were infinite opportunities.
-From the early Sinclair days, I was hooked into software development and programming languages, moving through BASIC, C, 8088 assembler, Lisp, Pascal, Fortran, C++, Smalltalk, Java, Ruby, Scala, Clojure, JavaScript and recently Go.
+I started off programming with a Sinclair Spectrum 48 (ZX80/ZX81) that my dad had bought me for Christmas of 1982.
+The Spectrum was quite a novelty at the time, with many programs, mainly games, being developed at the time for it.
+But honestly it quickly became quite boring.
+After the power up cycle, you would get a `$` prompt where to type `load` and start the tape machine.
+Loading a program from tape would take anything between 3 to 5 minutes.
+Most frequently the load would fail almost at the end of the tape, back to a power up cycle ...

+So I got tired of playing the load-the-tape-to-reboot game in the Spectrum 48 and, like many children in my generation, I decided to explore programming.
+Although the Spectrum had a built-in BASIC interpreter, it was the assembler instruction set for the ZX80/ZX81 processor what seemed like real dark magic and fun!
+I remember spending weekends copying (verbatum!) endless pages of hex code from magazines.
+Ah, fun days!
+The ZX81 assembler had opened what at the time I thought were endless opportunities.
+With some ZX80 assembly exploration, I discovered a 16-colour palette and 8-bit sound modulation.
+All in a grand 1024 bytes of RAM.

+Sine these early Sinclair days, I have been literally hooked into software development and programming languages.
+In chronological order, I moved my way through BASIC, C, 8088 assembler, Lisp, Pascal, Fortran, C++, Smalltalk, Java, Ruby, Scala, Clojure and JavaScript.
+Most recently I have been exploring and learning Go and Swift.

-I am most grateful to my parents for opening the doors to what started as a hobby but ended up becoming my professional career.
+I am extremely grateful to my parents for opening the doors to what at the time started as a hobby and ended up becoming my professional career.

 **The opinions expressed here are my own personal perspectives and do not necessarily reflect or represent my employer's view.**

 You can follow me on twitter as [@olympum](http://twitter.com/olympum)